dekzitfz/generator-code-base-android/README.md

 ## TODO List:

 - [x] Offline First (using Room and paging lib)
+- [x] Add Example Usage of Fragment
+- [ ] Create Documentation Code Snippet
 - [ ] Add example for using Coroutines
 - [ ] Create Unit Test
-- [ ] Add Example Usage of Fragment
-- [ ] Android Jetpack Navigation

 ## How To Use